sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 The largest moments are *attempted* to be found by performing the calculations on a range of positions, using `function sweep1`.
 The largest moment values sometime show up at unusual positions.
 A **static** calculation is performed at each position.
 No **dynamic** calculations are performed, and because of this one should have "large" static margins (MS values greater than 0.5 are recommended).

-This design has a **torsion spring** located at joint A, which helps reduce the torque on the A servo.
-Above, the fourth line from the bottom shows the margin without a spring (MS = 0.13...) a small or negative MS is BAD.
+This design has a **torsion spring** located at joint A, which reduces the torque on the A servo.
+Above, the fourth line from the bottom shows the margin without a spring (...NO SPRING ...
+MS = 0.13...) a small or negative MS is BAD.
 With a spring MS = 0.79...
-I have found with a MS less than 0.5 that the servos tend to heat up quickly, damaging the servos (I have killed many servos along the way).
+I have found that, with a MS less than 0.5, the servos tend to heat up quickly, damaging the servos (I have killed many servos along the way).

 Here is the **Bill of Materials**: